OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 slurmusersettings2conf tool
 ---------------------------

-This tool reads the Slurm database accounts and prints out the slurm user setting file.
+This tool reads your current Slurm database accounts and prints out the slurm user setting file.

 ```NOTICE:``` This script requires GNU awk version 4 with support of *arrays of arrays*.